OFFERING POST-DOCTORAL TRAINING OPPORTUNITIES

-Post-doctoral trainees accepted into the Surgical Oncology Research Training Program will engage in a mentored laboratory research project which will be complemented by a curriculum in clinical trials, research design, ethics and data analysis.
+Post-doctoral trainees accepted into UW-SORT will engage in a mentored laboratory research project which will be complemented by a curriculum in clinical trials, research design, ethics and data analysis.
 The training program will foster the development of knowledge, competence, skills, professional attitudes, and experience required for successful academic careers in laboratory, translational, or clinical surgical oncology research.

 Trainees will obtain a knowledge base in six core competency domains:

 - Leadership and management

 - Scientific writing and verbal communication

 - Basic, translational, clinical, and health services oncology research

 An individualized learning plan will be developed for each trainee to ensure all trainees have a well-rounded experience.
 In addition to the mentored laboratory training, participation in a variety of courses, workshops and seminars, primarily on the UW-Madison campus will be outlined based on individual interests and needs to ensure training objectives are met.